Shangrila-VHP/shangrila-vhp/README.md

 **Shangrila-VHP - Veterans Healing Places**:
 * * * From the day it is officially initiated.
 The purpose of this vehicle is to:
-    * Advocate for and actively innovative towards helping address quality housing for veterans across the OTAN command and allies.
-    * To address and eliminate homelessness in the veterans, first-responder and front-line staff community within 6 months.
+    * To address and help eliminate homelessness in the veterans, first-responder and front-line staff community as soon as possible.
+Improving overall quality, care during all the times.
+    * The endeavour will then evolve to solve afforable housing around the world in partnership with the sister organizations.
+[Aerospace side of things](https://asi.surge.sh/) & [Global Healthcare side of things](https://auh.surge.sh/)

     * To enable the structure whereby there is an increasing higher focus/obsession towards service the audience/client.
-    * To prosper worldwide, equipping other startups to adopt our model.
-Towards helping educate and for creating affordable housing.
+    * To then, prosper worldwide.
+Equipping other startups to adopt our model by licensing the road-map development for the ethical framework, technological development.
+Taking not only a never do no harm approach.
+But to take steps towards equipping and enabling hope and healing.
+Geared towards restoring human dignity and educating each other on how to enable the means whereby all the folks around the world can enjoy affordable housing.
-    * Vision: Scalable expansion in successive phases, to eventually solve afforable housing around the world in partnership with our sister organizations.
+    * Vision: Scalable expansion in successive phases, to eventually
     * My wish is that the day this project is officially initiated is today.
 In the sense that by July of 2025, homeless is a thing of the past for front-line staff and also single parents like myself.
+       * That being said, it can be cold or hot.
+Depending on the location.
+As long as the funding is obtained from good/rational/ethical sources & there is the means to enable oversight on part of the governments.
+By re-tooling existing factories and shops, the vision to house all veterans can be achived in a single day.
+       * So the question now is, what is acceptable.
+Is it acceptable for a veteran to sleep outside in the cold.
+An individual who sacrificed so much to protect me and you from harm.
     * Here is a preliminary budget that I created back in February of the year 2023.
 [First attempt at budgeting - link](https://docs.google.com/spreadsheets/d/1UCKKH7VVqoafzyE_3Dc9-L4a1Vtmi-4Hmhda887AsPc/edit?usp=sharing)
      *  I am constantly working on innovations to help lower the capital expenditure that will go towards the creation of the facilities.
 With careful timing, I can already see a time when a $5000 house will be available for anyone on the planet.
 In a manner that living in the house will be very good for the overall health of the inhabitants.
 As well, the structure will shielded from earth-quakes, floods, fire, inclement weather (maybe Tsunamis - but not yet!).
 I will be sharing the meditations specific to these innovations.
 Mostly sitting as screenshots on my external drive.
 Would be great to have some help here!